Laxluther/document_manag/readme.md

 **Database connection issues**
 - Make sure PostgreSQL is running and accessible
-- Double-check your database credentials in the.env file
+- Double-check your database credentials in the .env file

 **Document upload issues**
 - Only PDF files are supported at the moment